OAI-SearchBot vs GPTBot vs ChatGPT-User — What Each OpenAI Crawler Does

 Key characteristics:

-• Content scraped by GPTBot may appear in future model responses without attribution
+- Content scraped by GPTBot may show up in future model responses with no attribution back to you

-GPTBot has the highest crawl-to-referral ratio of all AI crawlers (effectively infinite — it never sends referrals).
-Many publishers block it to preserve bandwidth and content rights.
-For e-commerce, the decision is simpler: blocking GPTBot doesn’t hurt sales because it doesn’t send traffic.
+GPTBot has the worst crawl-to-referral ratio of any AI crawler - effectively infinite, because it never sends a referral.
+Plenty of publishers block it on bandwidth and content-rights grounds.
+For e-commerce the call is even simpler: blocking GPTBot doesn't cost you a single sale, because it was never sending you traffic in the first place.

 OAI-SearchBot - the search indexer

-OAI-SearchBot powers ChatGPT’s live search capabilities — inline citations, product recommendations, and real-time answers.
+OAI-SearchBot powers ChatGPT's live search - inline citations, product recommendations, real-time answers.
 User agent: OAI-SearchBot/1.0.

 Key characteristics:

-When a ChatGPT user asks “best running shoes under $150,” OAI-SearchBot’s index determines which products are candidates.
-If you block it, you’re invisible to ChatGPT Shopping entirely.
+When a ChatGPT user asks "best running shoes under $150," OAI-SearchBot's index decides which products are even candidates.
+Block it and you're not ranked low in ChatGPT Shopping - you're not in the room at all.

 ChatGPT-User - the live fetcher

-ChatGPT-User is triggered when a user asks ChatGPT (or a Custom GPT) to fetch a specific URL or browse a website in real time.
+ChatGPT-User fires when a user asks ChatGPT (or a Custom GPT) to fetch a specific URL or browse a site in real time.
 User agent: ChatGPT-User/1.0.

 Key characteristics:

-• Not a traditional crawler — acts more like a browser agent
+- Not a traditional crawler - behaves more like a browser agent

-• Used when the user explicitly requests web content
+- Used when the user explicitly asks for web content

-Blocking ChatGPT-User means users who ask ChatGPT to “check availability on yourstore.com” will get an error instead of live data.
-For stores that want to support agentic shopping workflows, keep this allowed.
+Block ChatGPT-User and the user who asks ChatGPT to "check availability on yourstore.com" gets an error instead of your live data.
+If you want to support agentic shopping workflows at all, keep this one open - that's the whole point of it.

 robots.txt configuration for e-commerce

-The recommended setup: block training, allow search and user fetches.
+The setup I'd run: block training, allow search and user fetches.

 # Block model training